 Reaction & Thoughts:

-Although far from great, Blood Song, written by James Fargo, Frank Avianca, and Lenny Montana, and directed by Alan J. Levi, is a surprisingly entertaining slasher with supernatural undertones.
+Although far from great, Blood Song, written by James Fargo, Frank Avianca, and Lenny Montana, and directed by Alan J. Levi, is a surprisingly enjoyable slasher with supernatural undertones.
 Even with its flaws, I liked it much better than the similar-themed Friday the 13th Part VII: The New Blood (1988).

-Ex-pop star Avalon is creepy as the madman.
+Ex-pop star Frankie Avalon is creepy as the madman.
 People familiar with Avalon’s career will get a kick out of seeing him go bonkers.
 I wouldn’t say he was great, but he did better than expected.
-Wilkes is a fair “Scream Queen.”
+Donna Wilkes is a fair “Scream Queen.”
 She has that girl-next-door charm that always fits perfectly into these types of movies.

 Conclusions & Final Thoughts: